snabbdom/snabbdom/README.md

 ]);
 // Second `patch` invocation
 patch(vnode, newVnode); // Snabbdom efficiently updates the old view to the new state

-// to unmount from the DOM and clean up, simply pass null patch(newVnode, null)
 ```

 ## More examples